Lab Members

 ✉ muniak AT ohsu DOT edu

 Michael joined the Mao lab at the start of 2019 as an assistant staff scientist.
 He was raised in the hinterlands of northern Michigan before spending ten years in Baltimore, MD, where he earned both his B.A.
 (2005) and Ph.D.
 (2011) from Johns Hopkins University under the mentorship of Prof. David Ryugo.
 He then followed Prof. Ryugo to the antipodes, continuing his research on the structure and function of central auditory pathways as a postdoc at the Garvan Institute in Sydney, Australia.
 He will now apply his expertise on reconstructing and objectively characterizing neural circuits to the central nervous system.
-Beyond the bench, Michael maintains an ever-growing record collection that stretches common definitions of music, supports the experimental arts community, frequently cedes household territory to his cats, and enjoys exploring the great outdoors with his partner.
+Beyond the bench, Michael maintains an ever-expanding record collection that stretches common definitions of music, supports the experimental arts community, frequently cedes household territory to his cats, and enjoys exploring the great outdoors with his partner.

 Maozhen Qin